Yashsharda2/Yashsharda2/README.md

 🚀 About Me__
    🎓 1st-year ECE student, passionate about chip designing, microcontrollers.
-   🌱 Currently learning C programming and exploring video editing alongside my technical projects.
+   🌱 Currently learning C++ programming and exploring video editing alongside my technical projects.
    💻 Aspiring to deepen my knowledge in embedded systems and hardware design.

 💡 What I'm Learning__
-   Strengthening my skills in C programming.
+   Strengthening my skills in C++ programming.
    Exploring the world of microcontrollers and     hardware programming.
    Learning the basics of video editing for fun.